ChilliCream/graphql-workshop/docs/4-schema-design.md

     }
     ```

    > The following piece of code marked our `SpeakerType` as implementing the `Node` interface.
-It also defined that the `id` field that the node interface specifies is implement by the `Id` on our entity.
+It also defined that the `id` field that the node interface specifies is implemented by the `Id` on our entity.
 The internal `Id` is consequently rewritten to a global object identifier that contains the internal id plus the type name.
 Last but not least we defined a `ResolveNode` that is able to load the entity by `id`.

    > ```csharp
    > descriptor